axonivy-market/portal/Documentation/PortalDocumentation/source/portal-documentation/customization/portal-style-customization-logos-colors-date-patterns.rst

    -  Do not change ``font-family`` property values.

    -  Limitation: the task priority color customization hasn't changed the task priority colors in statistic.
+If you want to custom color of statistic, please refer to :ref:`Override Statistic color <override-Statistic-colors>`

 There is additional button type allows developer to configure its color and shape.
 Use it when you need different button types in your own